Diamond Pilates Client Area

 - You are participating in this homework exercise of your own free will.

-- This homework is for those who attend 1-2-1 sessions through Experience Wellness Studio Sessions in Goosnargh.
+- This homework is for those who attend 1-2-1 sessions through Experience Wellness Studio Sessions in Longridge.

 - Please do not continue with any of the exercises if you experience any problems.
 Stop and seek medical advice if these exercises cause pain or make any of your symptoms or issues worse.

-- As with any form of exercise or activity there is risk of injury, and whilst these exercises have been recommended to you, you are participating of your own free will.
+- As with any form of exercise or activity, there is a risk of injury, and whilst these exercises have been recommended to you, you are participating of your own free will.
 If you have any concerns, contact your health care team before starting the exercises.

 - This programme is meant for use with clients who have low pelvic tone and is not meant to replace medical advice or diagnosis.